ppauline/poolfloaty/README.md

     ```shell
     # replace origin url with the following command (replace the_url_of_your_repo_here with the url of your new repo)
     git remote set-url origin the_url_of_your_repo_here

+    # Make sure Git is pointing to the proper repository now
+    git remote -v
     ```

-    Run the following commands to upload your site to your new repository
+    Run the following command to upload your site to your new repository

     ```shell
-    git add .
-    git commit -m "initial commit"
     git push origin master
     ```
 2. Log into the AWS Amplify Console